rafaelsutiono/class-design-and-implementation-case/README.md

 #### The different modules in the program each open a graphical user interface (GUI).
 Each GUI has a similar design but contains differences specific to each module.

 #### (b) By giving two examples, explain how the principles of inheritance can be incorporated into the design of this administration program.
 (4 points)
+> Employee Class Inheritance: The program can have a base class called "Employee," which includes common attributes and methods for all types of employees (managers, office staff, sales personnel).
+Subclasses like "Manager," "OfficeStaff," and "SalesPerson" can inherit from the "Employee" class, inheriting its common attributes and methods while adding their specific functionalities.

+> Product Class Inheritance: If the company manages different types of products, a base class called "Product" can be defined with common attributes and methods related to all products.
+Subclasses like "Electronics," "Clothing," and "Furniture" can inherit from the "Product" class, inheriting its common functionalities while adding their specific properties and behaviors.